cafarovanuranaa/Credit-customer-risk-classification/README.md

 # Credit-customer-risk-classification

-This project uses the German Credit dataset to predict whether a customer is a **good or bad credit risk** based on their financial and personal data.
+This project uses the Credit dataset to predict whether a customer is a **good or bad credit risk** based on their financial and personal data.

 ##  What Was Done